Caselberg Trust

 The Caselberg Trust is a charitable trust in New Zealand, named in honour of Anna and John Caselberg.
 It was established in 2006 to purchase the Caselberg's house in Broad Bay on the Otago Peninsula in the South Island of New Zealand.
-The house, which had been bequeathed to the Caselberg's by Charles Brasch, was renovated by the trust and opened to the public in 2008.
+The house is next door to one once owned by Charles Brasch which he bequeathed to the Caselberg's and is in now in private ownership.
+The Trust renovated the Caselberg's house and opened it to the public in 2008.
 The house also includes studio space, named the Charles Brasch Studio.
 The trust offers creative residences and runs the Caselberg International Poetry Prize.

 The trust offers a number of residencies, including some in conjunction with partners: